Here are some of the questions we are regularly asked by our clients about Wills

 In order to protect you and your Will, if you have had a recent diagnosis of dementia or any other condition which could affect the way you make decisions, we would ask for you to obtain a letter from your GP in support of your wishes.

-We charge a fixed fee for all of our services.
-Our charges for a simple Will are £150 plus VAT and for more complex Wills £395 plus VAT.
-The cost of a Will is always dependent on how complex your affairs are.
-We always let you know a fixed fee price in advance of carrying out any work.
+Our charges for a simple Will are £220 plus VAT and £350 plus VAT for a pair of mirror Wills.
+For more complex Wills we may charge more.
+The cost of a Will is dependent on how complex your affairs are, and we always provide a fixed fee quote in advance of carrying out any work.

 Our fees are fixed at the outset and are inclusive of all meetings and telephone calls so you do not need to worry about telephoning us to ask us questions regarding your Will during or after the process as there will not be any additional charges.